 Seek medical help if decreased appetite occurs along with other signs of depression, drug or alcohol use, or an eating disorder.

 For loss of appetite caused by medicines, ask your provider about changing the dosage or medicine.
 Do not stop taking any medicine without first talking to your provider.

 What to Expect at Your Office Visit

-The health care provider will ask about diet and medical history.
+You'll be asked about diet and medical history.
 Questions may include:

 - Is the decreased appetite severe or mild?

 - Have you lost any weight?
 How much?